 - Fighting

 - All forms of bullying

-- Peer on peer abuse
+- Child on Child abuse (Appendix A)

 - Racist or homophobic comments

 - Inappropriate name calling

 - Answering adults back

 - Using abusive/offensive language

 - Physically striking adults

 Bullying (see Anti-Bullying Policy and Pastoral Care Policy)

 Bullying is the systematic, long term, mistreatment of one child by another child or group of children.
 The mistreatment may be physical or emotional, often both.
 All members of staff must recognise that incidents of bullying may occur in school, particularly in the playground.
 It is essential that all staff remain vigilant, as bullying is most usually a covert activity causing tremendous distress to the victim and potential (psychological) damage to the perpetrators who need to understand that their behaviour is totally unacceptable.